 1. The Tools and Materials You'll Need

-Ask anyone with a little DIY experience about gathering the right tools and materials and they'll all tell you that it's crucial that you do this first.
-We have learned this the hard way and cannot overstress the importance of starting out with everything you need within reach.
+Ask anyone with a little DIY experience about gathering the right tools and materials, and they'll all tell you that it's crucial that you do this first.
+We have learned this the hard way and cannot overstress the importance of starting with everything you need within reach.
 Don't try to find a quick fix.
 This will only result in a shoddy job and may well lead to serious problems occurring down the line.

 Here's what you're going to need before you begin laying your laminate flooring: